a-b-street/abstreet/docs/articles/map/article.md

 - Don't be afraid of manual intervention
   - The data isn't perfect.
 It's easy to spend lots of time fiddling with code to automatically handle all problems
-  - But it's sometimes faster to just manually point at problems, have a human determine some fix, and add a hint.
-This is what the `fix_map_geom` crate does.
+  - But it's sometimes faster to just manually point at problems and have a human determine some fix.
+This is what the `map_editor` crate does.
+  - It can be sometimes easier to completely delete funky OSM data, and just map it again from scratch.
 - Screenshot diff testing
   - When working on the code for intersection geometry, it's easy to check a few example cases get fixed by some change.
 But what if another part of the map